jbienzms/MRTL/MDM/Lab2.md

 Figure 10 - Wifi configuration profile – summary – Review + Create

 The profile is created and assigned.
 Feel free to assign this profile to further groups and users in the future.

+*Note: When you validate the Wi-fi profile by apply to an autopilot policy and running on the device there will be a remediation error which is expected and the correct result* [See Here for More Info](https://docs.microsoft.com/en-us/mem/intune/configuration/wi-fi-settings-import-windows-8-1#export-wi-fi-settings-from-a-windows-device)